 Mathematics, Natural Sciences

-The neurosciences deal with the brain and how it works.
+The neurosciences deal with the structure and functionality of nervous systems and the brain.
 How does the brain develop?
 What aging processes does it go through?
 What are potential diseases?
 All these questions play an increasingly important role in our society due to demographic change.
 Through interdisciplinary scientific work focusing on our brains, neuroscientists hope to develop new treatments for neurological diseases such as Parkinson's.

 20 Higher Education Institutions